Brownies can be deceptively hard to cook.

-I also cover some frequently asked questions, such as if it’s safe to eat undercooked brownies, and how to ensure you get the perfect bake next time around.
+In this article I also cover some frequently asked questions, like if it’s safe to eat undercooked brownies, and how to ensure you get the perfect bake next time around.

-Check on the brownies often (I like to watch them through the glass) because they’ll cook quickly.
+Check on the brownies every 3-5 minutes.
 You can use the toothpick trick to work out when they’re done.

 I explain this in more detail here.